Left Chevron

 Free Samples of Medicine May Not Be Problem-Free

 If you get sample medicine from your doctor's office, there's no pharmacist involved.
 Often, there's no leaflet about your medicine to read.
 Your samples may not be labeled with directions on how to take the medicine.
-Your doctor may not have the help of a computer program to double check your medicine.
+Your doctor may not know if the medicine will interact with other medicines you take or if you have an allergy to any of its ingredients.
 Instead, he may have to rely on his memory about you and your medicine when deciding whether the sample medicine is safe for you to take.
 That's not to say that your doctor will make a mistake.
 But when it comes to medicine, it's always best to have both your doctor and pharmacist involved.

-Find out how long you should take the medicine, and what to do when the samples run out.
+Here's what you can do: If you doctor gives you a sample of medicine, find out how long you should take the medicine, and what to do when the samples run out.
 Ask your doctor about side effects of the medicine and what to do if you experience them.
-Tell your doctor about all the medicines you are taking, including over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all the medicines you are currently taking, including over-the-counter (OTC) medicines, vitamins, and herbal products.
 Tell your doctor about allergies you have to foods and medicines.
 Ask your doctor for written information about your medicine.
-If he has none, ask your pharmacist for a leaflet on the medicine the next time you go to the pharmacy.
-Tell your pharmacist if you have been taking sample medicines when you have prescriptions filled.
+If he has none, consider stopping at your pharmacy to ask your pharmacist for a leaflet on the medicine.
+You can also look online by searching for the name of the medicine.
+The next time you are at your pharmacy, tell your pharmacist if you have been taking sample medicines when you have prescriptions filled.
 Keep sample medicines away from children.
-Samples do not come in child-resistant packages.
+Sample medicines may not come in child-resistant packages.

 More Safety Articles